The island of Nuku Hiva in the Marquesas

 How many days should I stay on the island?

-- There are a few ATMs only in town,
+- There are only a few ATMs in town,

 Where to sleep in Nuku Hiva?